mitnk/cicada/README.md

 ### Compare to bash?

-Bash is most people come from and familiar with.
+Bash is where most people come from and familiar with.
 So cicada is trying to support common cases that bash supports.
 Cicada will only be a "subset" of bash.
 If bash is a steamship, cicada is just a boat.

 ### Compare to ion?